Ikram432k/odin-recipes/README.md

-odin recipes
+Odin recipes:
-    In the project i am gonna bulit a website that will show diffrent varity of recipes
+    In the project i am gonna bulit a website that will show diffrent varity of recipes.